wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Screenshots ==

+1. **Online Scheduling** - Your clients can see your availability, automatically adjusted to their time-zone.
-1. **Active Contact Form** - Actively invite your site visitors
+1. **Proactive Contact Form** - Get more leads out of your website by actively approaching visitors with an invitation to contact you.
-1. **Active Contact Form** - floating mode after closed by the visitor
-1. **vCita Scheduler Experience** - Your schedule is displayed when a visitor clicks 'Set a Meeting'
-1. **Management Platform** - Monitor traffic and manage your contacts, messages and meeting requests
-1. **vCita Web-Based Meeting Room** - You can meet with vCita Video Meeting or Phone Conference
+1. **Offer Services** - Choose the kinds of services or appointments your contacts may request.
+1. **Email Notifications** - Your contact will instantly receive a customized email message when submitting an online scheduling request.
+Once you accept the request, vCita will add the meeting to your calendar.
+1. **Single Dashboard** - A single dashboard to manage all contact requests, follow-ups, invoices, email cmpaigns and much more
+1. **Track and Manage Clients** - Keep track of all your business contacts in one place.

 == Changelog ==
+ = Appointment Booking and online Scheduling by vCita Version 3.1 =
+  * Direct link to profile settings and scheduling settings
+  * Demo of your scheduling experience
+  * Changed plugin name

- = vCita Meeting Scheduler Version 3.0 =
+ = Appointment Booking and online Scheduling by vCita Version 3.0 =
   * A new plugin management screen
   * All widgets editing can now be done directly from Wordpress
   * Fix to Contact Sidebar disconnecion issue
   * New color themes options
+  * More scheduling and appointment options

- = vCita Meeting Scheduler Version 2.1.0 (7 Aug 2012) =
+ = Appointment Booking and online Scheduling by vCita Version Version 2.1.0 (7 Aug 2012) =
   * Embed code is now dynamically created

- = vCita Meeting Scheduler Version 2.0.0 (8 May 2012) =
+ = Appointment Booking and online Scheduling by vCita Version Version 2.0.0 (8 May 2012) =
   * Settings page now directs to vCita site for much more customization options
   * Redesign of the settings page to be simplier and contain more relevant information
   * Changed to use the new API
   * Fixed all warnings for referencing undefined array indices
   * Updated FAQs

- = vCita Meeting Scheduler Version 1.0.0 (12 Feb 2012) =
+ = Appointment Booking and online Scheduling by vCita Version Version 1.0.0 (12 Feb 2012) =
   * Initial Version